 "Your father is taking a lover to the dinner on Friday?"
 Pansy asked Draco.
 "Fine with me."

 "That's not the problem!"
-Draco said angrily.
+Draco said.
 "I get that they have lovers, but to invite them to a personal dinner at Malfoy Manor is taking it too far!"

-"Don't get so upset," the girl said and looked at the blonde.
+"Don't get so upset," the girl said and looked at him.
 "It's not like they would get upset if you bring a different lover with you to each dinner."